upjs/facile-validator/README.md

 - [Available Validation Rules](#available-validation-rules)
 - [Localization](#localization)

+> Note: This package does not include any polyfills.
+If you want to use in old environments, add this package to your project's config transpiling list.
 <br/>

 ## Installation

-> ⚠ This package does not include any polyfills.
-If you want to support older environments, please add this package to the project config transpiling list. ⚠

 ```bash
 npm i @upjs/facile-validator